-B. Bypass Procedures
+A. Bypass Procedures

-Bypass, which is the intentional diversion of waste streams from any portion of a treatment facility, is prohibited, and the Department may take enforcement action against a Permittee for bypass unless one of the following applies:
+Bypass, which is the intentional diversion of waste streams from any portion of a treatment facility, is prohibited for stormwater below the approved design criteria for stormwater management.
+The Department will take enforcement action against a Permittee for bypass unless one of the following applies: